 We build a better Oakland and help neighbors thrive.

-Oakland Planning and Development Corporation is a nonprofit, community development organization serving community needs in Pittsburgh's vibrant education and medical hub since 1980.
-We provide affordable rental housing, renovate homes for homeowners, advocate for and organize residents, offer workforce development and financial coaching, and help youth succeed in high school and beyond.
+Oakland Planning and Development Corporation is a nonprofit community development organization serving Pittsburgh's vibrant cultural, educational and medical hub since 1980.
+We provide affordable rental housing, sell homes to homeowners, organize and advocate for residents, facilitate planning processes, provide workforce development and financial coaching, and help youth succeed in high school and beyond.
 Guided by The Oakland 2025 Master Plan, OPDC’s vision is to make Oakland a beautiful, well-designed, sought-after neighborhood, in which a diverse mix of residents and visitors flourish.

 Oakland’s residential landscape includes everything from the stately high-rise apartment buildings in North Oakland to historic Victorian single-family homes in the Oakland Square Historic District.
 Residents enjoy river corridor views, historic craftsmanship, proximity to parks, convenient transportation access, and close-knit neighborhood associations.
 Though perceived by many as a college town, Oakland is actually one of Pittsburgh's most diverse communities, with 20,000 residents ranging from children to seniors, renters to homeowners.
 There is a lot to discover in Oakland’s four neighborhoods: Central Oakland, North Oakland, South Oakland, and West Oakland.